-In the most serious of cases the charge brought against these perpetrators could well be one of GBH with intent, which is a very serious offence.
-If an attack does lead to this charge then the victim will have been seriously injured and will undoubtedly require significant medical attention and will take a long time to fully recover.
+In the most serious of cases, the charge brought against these perpetrators could well be one of GBH with intent, which is a very serious offence.
+If an attack does lead to this charge, then the victim will have been seriously injured, will undoubtedly require significant medical attention and will take a long time to fully recover.
 It is for these reasons that the victim will also be entitled by law to seek compensation.
-It is difficult to answer how much compensation is enough to compensate for a victim’s suffering but varying factors will be considered to make it as fair as possible.
+It is difficult to answer how much compensation for GBH with intent is enough to compensate for a victim’s suffering, but varying factors will be considered to make it as fair as possible.

 When can you claim?

-The claims process is designed to account for the fact that in the immediate aftermath of an attack the victim will need to concentrate on getting medical attention and beginning their recovery.
-That is why you have up to three years from the incident in which you can begin claims proceedings, but if you leave it any longer then you can no longer claim.
+The claims process is designed to account for the fact that in the immediate aftermath of an attack, the victim will need to concentrate on getting medical attention and beginning their recovery.
+That is why you have up to three years from the incident in which you can begin claims proceedings.
+However, if you leave it any longer then you can no longer claim.

 As mentioned earlier, the question of how much compensation for GBH with intent is enough to make up for the victim’s suffering, is a tough one.
 This is because the impacts of such an attack can stretch beyond the immediate pain and injury, and can result in both psychological and financial issues.
 It is for this reason that compensation amounts are debated independently for each individual case, and the compensation awarded is designed to reflect the level of suffering of the victims.